College Administration, Faculty, and Staff

 Rick earned a MBA from the University of Tennessee at Chattanooga and a bachelor's degree in business administration from Tennessee Temple University.
 Actively involved in his church, Silverdale Baptist Church, he currently serves as a deacon and children's church multi-media technician.
 He and his wife, Roanna, live in Ooltewah, Tennessee, and have two children.

-Tim Hostetler has served Bryan College as Vice President of Operations since 2000.
+Tim Hostetler has served Bryan College as Vice President of Student Service & Ministries since 2000.
 He oversees the various areas of the college operations including the Office of Physical Plant, Information Technology Services, Summer Conferences and Pool program, Food Service, Bookstore, Mailroom and Construction Services.
 He is a member of the President’s Executive Cabinet.

 Tim came to Bryan in September 1987 as an Admissions Counselor and has since served as Director of Financial Aid and Executive Director of Operations.
 Prior to coming to Bryan, he served as Assistant Director of a camp for military officers in Pennsylvania.
 He has also served as the Administrator of a small private Christian school in the Dayton area.